Years of Unheeded Warnings Led to FAA System Breakdown

 In a recent budget request by the Department of Treasury, officials described the FAA system as "failing vintage hardware," seeking $29.4 million to accelerate the development of a replacement system.

 But the halting of all domestic flights for more than two hours on Wednesday morning proved that it was too little too late, with roughly 1,300 flights canceled in the hours following 7 a.m.
-Eastern Standard Time.
+ET.

 "It's been in need of an upgrade for quite some time," said retired FAA official Joel Wade, a former operator of the system.
 "They should have done it a long time ago."